 Here are simple steps you can take to protect your MetaMask account:

 - Log out of your MetaMask account when you’re not using it (when you’re logged in your MetaMask account is considered ‘unlocked’).
-Staying logged in to your MetaMask account can allow an attacker to view your wallet address, balances, tokens, and transaction history; information which can be used to generate phishing attacks.
+Staying logged in to your MetaMask account can allow an attacker to view your wallet address, balances, tokens, and transaction history; information that can be used to generate phishing attacks.
 Ethwalletsecurity shows how this can be done.

 - Watch out for suspicious popups and notifications when you’re logged in as this may be a phishing attack.
 An attacker might generate malicious popups requesting you to sign for incoming transactions, or notify you that your last transaction failed (and then redirect your transaction to their address).
 Phony notifications or fake MetaMask interface clones can also be used to attempt to get you to unlock your MetaMask.